cpeuvrel/float-eval-bash-builtins/README.md

   - combinaisons `||` `&&`

 Note that comparaisons and combinaisons results in a boolean : `1` == `true` and `0` == `false`

+You can look `test.sh` to see all operations and their combinaisons that are known to work.

 # Not yet supported
   - Scientific notation `1.00E+003`